sam-the-tutor/celo-Tutorial/README.md

 We define our `depositFunds` function, it takes in one parameter(the amount, a user has deposited).
 For now, we will sell `one share` for `1 cUSD`.
 Inside the function, we declare a variable `shares` of type `uint` to hold the number of shares.

-Use the `require` keyword to ensure that the customer pays for the shares before we issue them out([more about require](https://docs.soliditylang.org/en/v0.8.18/control-structures.html#error-handling-assert-require-revert-and-exceptions)).
+Use the `require` keyword to ensure that the customer pays for the shares before we issue them out([Learn more about require](https://docs.soliditylang.org/en/v0.8.18/control-structures.html#error-handling-assert-require-revert-and-exceptions)).

 Next, we calculate how many shares the customer will receive depending on how much they have deposited.